 Do a quick search to see if there's something like that near you.

 5. Bring your own coffee mug and drink cups!
 These ones are so adorable and functional, you'll be DYING to bring these everywhere you go.

 6. Carry this bamboo travel cutlery set.

-A great way to cut down on plastic utensils when eating out.
-Plus the fabric carrying cases are super cute.
+This is a great way to cut down on plastic utensils when eating out.
+Plus the fabric carrying cases are super cute!

 7. If possible, choose to dine in or drink your coffee inside instead of taking it to go.
 Dining in means less plastic containers, cups, and straws.